kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ```

 And out tests are passing again...
 We better make sure somehow that
-`audio_id` is actually used to perform the filename-logic.
+`audio_id` is actually used to perform the filename logic.

-First let's install `librelingo-utils`:
+First, let's install `librelingo-utils`:

 ```bash
 poetry add librelingo-utils
 ```

-And write a tests that only passes if our function calls `audio_id`.
+And write a test that only passes if our function calls `audio_id`.

 To do that, we'll need to install `pytest-mock`: